 Tips for Getting Your Finances on the Right Track

 - Avoid debt.
-Most debt carries and interest rate, so not having debt will save you the interest payments.
+Most debt carries an interest rate, so not having debt will save you the interest payments.

 - An online savings account often has a higher interest rate than one at a traditional bank.
 If you don’t mind the fact that there is no brick and mortar neighborhood location, consider putting some of your money into an online savings account whose interest rate can be several percent higher than one of a traditional bank.

 - Pay off your credit card debt.
-Paying it off is like saving because you won’t have debt, and plus you won’t lose money on interest payments.
+Paying it off is like saving because you won’t have debt and you won’t lose money on interest payments.

 - Avoid banking fees.
 Shop around for the bank that has the lowest fees, or no fees at all.
 Getting something for free is always better than paying for it.

-- Make a budget, it will help you keep track of your expenses and help you eliminate unnecessary spending.
+- Make a budget as it will help you keep track of your expenses and help you eliminate unnecessary spending.